griffinlebeau/readme-builder/README.md

 ### ReadMe Builder
-A simple CLI based application used for generatingp professional readme documents
+A simple CLI based application used for generating professional readme documents

 ### Instructions
 1. Download files from repository